lusaxweb/vuesax/docs/components/dropDown.md

    parameters: null
    description: Determines if the group of options is closed until the user poses in the title (vs-dropdown-group).
    default: false
+ - name: vs-icon
+   type: String
+   parameters: null
+   description: Define the icon show when have a (vs-dropdown-group).
+   default: keyboard_arrow_right
 ---

 # DropDown